ChuanMeng/RLT4Reranking/README.md

 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000")
 alphas=(0.4 0.5 0.6) # the symbol "alpha" used here corresponds to "η" as denoted in the paper.

-# train a model on dl19, and infer it on dl20
+# train a model on TREC-DL 19, and infer it on TREC-DL 20
 for retriever in "${retrievers[@]}" do
 	for alpha in "${alphas[@]}"